Aznoryusof/poem_generator/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries.
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── notebooks          <- Jupyter notebooks for exploratory analysis.
-    │                         generated with `pip freeze > requirements.txt`
     │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
+    │
     ├── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
+        ├── __init__.py    <- Makes src a Python module.
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── data           <- Scripts to download or generate data.
+        │   └── make_dataset.py
         │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+        ├── features       <- Scripts to turn raw data into features for modeling.
+        │   └── build_features.py
         │
-        ├── models         <- Scripts to train models and then use trained models to make │                 predictions
+        ├── models         <- Scripts to train models and then use trained models to make │                 predictions.
             ├── predict_model.py
             └── train_model.py